EndorF2/Simulation/README.md

 # Simulation
-ENDOR simulation program for single crystal and disordered samples The program is based on theory presented in [1, 2] for the simulation of single crystal and ‘powder’ ENDOR spectra.
+ENDORF2 simulation program for single crystal and disordered samples The program is based on theory presented in [1, 2] for the simulation of single crystal and ‘powder’ ENDOR spectra.
 It was written with the purpose of analyzing spectra of free radicals for a general case when the nuclear quadrupole (nqc) and hyperfine (hfc) couplings of a nucleus may be of comparable magnitude.